Arctic Fox Facts

 |Predators||Snowy owls, wolves, Polar bears|

 |Scientific name||Vulpes lagopus|

 |Characteristics||White winter coat, brown summer coat|

-The polar fox lives in the Arctic region and can survive temperatures as low as -94 degrees Fahrenheit (-70 degrees Celsius).
+The Arctic fox lives in the Arctic region, where temperatures can be as low as -58 degrees Fahrenheit (-50 degrees Celsius).
 Brrr!
 Even Eskimos would shiver there, because where they live, temperatures “only” reach -4 degrees Fahrenheit (-20 degrees Celsius) during the winter.

-The Arctic fox has a thick coat at its paws as well to provide protection against the cold and safe walking in the loose snow.
+To lose as little heat as possible, the Arctic fox has also rounded ears, a short muzzle and short legs.
+The Arctic fox has a thick coat on its paw pads as well to provide protection against the cold and safe walking in the loose snow.

 Depending on the season, the Arctic fox changes the color of its coat.
 During the winter it is white as snow and during the summer, when the ice has molten in the tundra, it is greyish-brown.
 So he is well camouflaged throughout the year.

-Mass instead of class.
-When female Arctic foxes give birth, they usually have about 14 babies, hoping that at least a few of them would survive the icy cold.
+When female Arctic foxes give birth, they usually have about 5-8 babies, hoping that at least a few of them would survive the icy cold.

 The Arctic Fox Is Related To:

 - Bat-Eared Fox